 Tom Killalea has served as a member of our board of directors since December 2015 and as the chairperson of the board of directors since July 2019.
-He currently serves on the board of directors of Akamai Technologies, Inc., a public technology company that provides cloud services for delivering content and business applications over the internet, and Capital One Financial Corp., a public bank holding company.
-Mr. Killalea has been an advisor to technology-driven companies since November 2014 and is the owner and President of Aoinle, LLC, a consulting firm.
-From May 1998 to November 2014, Mr. Killalea served in various leadership roles at Amazon.com, Inc., an electronic commerce and cloud computing company, most recently as its Vice President of Technology for the Kindle Content Ecosystem from January 2008 to November 2014.
-He led Amazon's Infrastructure and Distributed Systems team, which later became a key part of the Amazon Web Services platform.
-Prior to that he served as Amazon's first Chief Information Security Officer and Vice President of Security.
-Mr. Killalea previously served on the board of directors of Xoom Corporation from March 2015 until its acquisition by PayPal, Inc. in November 2015, and Carbon Black, Inc., from April 2017 until its acquisition by VMware, Inc. in October 2019.
-Mr. Killalea received his B.Ed. in Education from the National University of Ireland, and his B.S. in Computer Science from Trinity College Dublin.
+He has been an advisor to technology-driven companies since November 2014 and is the owner and President of Aoinle, LLC, a consulting firm.
+Formerly at Amazon for 16 years, Mr. Killalea was Amazon's first Chief Information Security Officer, led the infrastructure and distributed systems team, and led the Kindle Content Ecosystem.
+Mr. Killalea currently serves on the board of directors of Akamai Technologies, Inc., a public technology company that provides cloud services for delivering content and business applications over the internet, and Capital One Financial Corp., a public bank holding company.
+Previously, he was a Director of Carbon Black, Inc. (CBLK), from April 2017 until its acquisition by VMware, Inc. in October 2019, and Xoom Corporation (XOOM), from March 2015 until its acquisition by PayPal, Inc. in November 2015.
+He serves on the editorial board of ACM Queue (Association for Computing Machinery).
+He holds a B.Ed. in Education from the National University of Ireland, and a B.S. in Computer Science from Trinity College in Dublin.
 We believe that Mr. Killalea is qualified to serve on our board of directors based on his deep expertise in product development, digital innovation, customer experience and security.